While the housing market has undoubtedly slowed in the past year, prices in many areas are still elevated after the strong run-up over 2020 to 2022.

 If you do have to pay capital gains tax, how much you owe will depend on how long you owned the house, your filing status, and your income.

 In addition to federal income or capital-gains tax, state taxes and the 3.8% Net Investment Income Tax may apply.
 If you rented the property at any point and claimed depreciation, you may be subject to depreciation recapture at federal ordinary income rates up to a maximum of 25%.
-You do not have to pay taxes on any amount of the sale proceeds below your adjusted basis (more on that below).
+You don't have to pay taxes on any amount of the sale proceeds below your adjusted basis (more on that below).

 Potential tax exposure at a glance | ||